bentomhall/nih-system/spells/SpellsQ-Z.md

 **Components:** V, S, M (diamond dust worth 100 gp, which the spell consumes)

-**Duration:** Concentration, up to 1 hour
+**Duration:** 1 hour

 This spell turns the flesh of a willing creature you touch as hard as stone.
-Until the spell ends, the target has resistance to nonmagical bludgeoning, piercing, and slashing damage.
+Until the spell ends, the target has resistance to bludgeoning, piercing, and slashing damage.

 ##### Suggestion